 This is the land of milk and honey, isn’t it?
 It’s certainly the land of excess.
 No child in this country should ever go hungry.

 So when I decided to get across the country for a mini-retreat in the hills of Santa Barbara as part of TWIN (Toyota Women’s Influence Network), I was thrilled that Toyota decided our road trip should include a charitable component.
-In fact, one of the things I love about Toyota is there strong involvement not only in local communities but in large scale programs for the greater good (read my posts on 100 Cars for Good and the Mothers of Invention grants).
+In fact, one of the things I love about Toyota is there strong involvement not only in local communities but in large scale programs for the greater good.

 We made our way to the what looked like a high tech Target in the seaside town of Oxnard.
 Toyota graciously provided each of us with a $25 Target gift card and a list of the most requested items from the Santa Barbara Food Bank.
 We weren’t required to stick to the list so I veered off just a bit.